 A leaking dishwasher can cost you thousands in repairs.
 Not to mention the additional risk of mold and structural damage done over time by the water.

 Consider this post a PSA to get down on the floor right now and check yours out.
-It could literally save you.
+It could literally save you thousands of dollars.

 Most dishwashers only last 7-10 years so it's expected that they will die at some point.
 If you are lucky, it will be an electronic malfunction.
 But for most people, it will be waking up to a pool of water on the floor.
 Or worse, the silent killer, dripping slowly over time going undetected until severe damage has been done.